Want to increase punching power?

 Learning what combinations, angles and methods of timing help you land an accurate punch will ultimately help you improve your punching power more than any type of weight lifting.

 You can never go wrong with working on technique and power by hitting the heavy bag.
 People are always looking for the best exercises to increase punching power but never actually do the most obvious ones… like practicing punching!
+Do yourself a favor and get yourself one for home - any one of these martial arts punching bags for home is a solid purchase!

 The better your punching technique the more likely you will increase punching power!